pranav-ap/blog/content/posts/graphql.md

   post: Post
 }
 ```

-The Mutation type in our schema should be changed to:
+The above Mutation type should be changed to:

 ```graphql
 type Mutation {